turbot/steampipe-plugin-jumpcloud/docs/tables/jumpcloud_device_macos_app.md

-# Table: jumpcloud_macos_app
+# Table: jumpcloud_device_macos_app

-The `jumpcloud_macos_app` table can be used to query information about all the applications installed in a MacOS device.
+The `jumpcloud_device_macos_app` table can be used to query information about all the applications installed in a MacOS device.

 ## Examples